-Description: This class is offered for girls only to help create an empowering, confidence building atmosphere of learning and community.
-Students will receive an introduction and overview to general woodworking terms, tools (both hand tools and power tools) and wood working techniques.
+Description: This class is offered to help create an empowering, confidence building atmosphere of learning and community.
+Students will receive an introduction and overview to general woodworking terms, tools (both hand tools and power tools) and woodworking techniques.
 Each student will complete and take home several woodworking projects.